arablejamie/developer.arable.com/docs/guide/authentication.md

 }
 ```

-Then you can use the `apikey` field from response like [this](#usages)
+Then you can use the `apikey` field from the response in a request like [this](#usage)

 #### Scopes
-You must specify `scopes` when creating `API Key`.
-Supported scopes can be found in [API references](https://api-user.arable.cloud/api/v2/doc#operation/post_apikey_list).
-The most up to date definitions of all available scopes can be found in this endpoint https://api-user.arable.cloud/api/v2/apikeys/scopes
+You must specify `scopes` when creating an `API Key`.
+Supported scopes can be found in the [API reference](https://api-user.arable.cloud/api/v2/doc#operation/post_apikey_list).
+The most up to date definitions of all available scopes can be found in this endpoint: https://api-user.arable.cloud/api/v2/apikeys/scopes

 Here is an example of scopes definitions
 ```